Mohsina Kidwai

-Mohsina Kidwai (born 1 January 1932) is an Indian politician and former union minister and parliamentarian from the Indian National Congress party belonging from the Barabanki district of Uttar Pradesh.
+Mohsina Kidwai (1 January 1932 – 8 April 2026) was an Indian politician and parliamentarian.
+Kidwai was from the Barabanki district of Uttar Pradesh, and was a member of the Indian National Congress.
 She served as a union minister under Prime Ministers Indira Gandhi and Rajiv Gandhi holding several important portfolios.

-She was elected to the 6th Lok Sabha from the Meerut constituency of Uttar Pradesh and retained the seat in the 7th and 8th Lok Sabha.
+Kidwai was elected to the 6th Lok Sabha from the Meerut constituency of Uttar Pradesh and retained the seat in the 7th and 8th Lok Sabha.
 She also served as a member of the Rajya Sabha from Chhattisgarh^{,} between 2004 and 2016.

 Career

-Mohsina Kidwai has held several ministerial offices in Government of Uttar Pradesh and Government of India.
+Kidwai held several ministerial offices in the Government of Uttar Pradesh and the Government of India.

-Kidwai has held a variety of leadership positions within the Congress party including General Secretary of AICC.
-Kidwai is known for her proximity to Congress Party Chief, Sonia Gandhi.
+She held a variety of leadership positions within the Congress party including General Secretary of AICC.
+Kidwai was known for her proximity to Congress Party Chief, Sonia Gandhi.

-She has also been a member of Congress Working Committee and convenor of Manifesto Implementation Committees of Assamese and Punjab.
+Kidwai was also a member of Congress Working Committee and convenor of Manifesto Implementation Committees of Assam and Punjab.

-Personal life
+Personal life and death

-Mohsina Kidwai was married on 17 December 1953 to Khalil R. Kidwai.
-She has three daughters.
+Kidwai was married on 17 December 1953 to Khalil R. Kidwai.
+She had three daughters.

+Kidwai died on 8 April 2026, at the age of 94.

 Positions held

-She has held following positions during her career:
+Kidwai held the following positions during her career: